GCaptainNemo/ABAQUS-FML-impact-plugin/readme.md

-An abaqus plugin, which build up model for FML impact model.
+# An abaqus plugin to build FML impact model
 First written by Zhang Ruihan, and I made a little improvement.